Esri/military-features-data/data/mil2525d/utilities/military-features-utilities/README.md

 * Run the *Create Military Features Geodatasbase Template* tool, found in the `GeodatabaseTemplate` toolbox.
 	* For the `Schemas Folder` parameter, specify a folder containing the aforementioned schema CSV files.
 These are normally found in your local JMSML samples folder, the clone you made of [this](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas).
 	* For the `Geodatabase Destination Folder` parameter, specify a destination folder for the newly created file geodatabase.
 The name used to create the geodatabase, together with its entire dataset structure, is specified in the `Schemas.csv` file found in the schemas folder.
 Any existing geodatabase in the output folder, with the same name, will be overwritten.
 	* For the `Version` parameter, select from the list of possible geodatabase versions.
-ArcGIS 10.0 is the default version.
+The default of `CURRENT` means ArcGIS Desktop 10.1+, including ArcGIS Pro.
 	* IMPORTANT: The *Create File Geodatabase* operation requires an exclusive schema lock on the geodatabase - therefore:
         * You should **not** have this geodatabase open elsewhere (for example, added to the current map), since you will be replacing it in that case, while performing this operation.
         * You must have full editing privileges (Update, Delete, etc.) to the folder and geodatabase you are creating/replacing in that folder.